golang-leipzig/golang-leipzig.github.io/content/posts/meetup-50-wrapup.md

 * If you run your own email server, you may receive less spam
 * [Is email dead](https://www.emailisnotdead.com/)?
 Hint: while you read this blog post, the world moved 115,403,640 (legitimate) emails forward.
+* [NGI](https://ngi.eu) (Next Generation Internet) is a European Commission initiative to support European digital sovereignty.
+They have [open calls](https://ngi.eu/opencalls/) to support projects in different areas.
+There's a similar, smaller scoped fund in Germany, [Prototype Fund](https://prototypefund.de/).

 Thanks again to [Leandro](https://www.linkedin.com/in/leandrosansilva/) for the talk and insights!